tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 In our design and implementation of the Downsizing Game, we will start from the following assumptions:

-1. There is no communication layer between the different part of the game (e.g. : No networking)
+1. There is no communication layer between the different part of the game (e.g. : no networking)
 2. Everything is happening in the same process on a single CPU machine.
 That is to say: only one instruction can be executed at a time, there is no parallelism/concurrency.
 3. The technology used to develop the game prevents arbitrary memory from being read.
-A player program will thus not be allowed to access data from objects it has been given an explicit pointer and/or reference to it.
+A player program will thus only be allowed to access data from objects it has been given an explicit pointer and/or reference to.

-The reason why we want to work under those assumptions is that the focus here is to be put on the security of the interaction protocol between players and the implementation of the judging party.
-A communication layer would bring with it all sorts of communication-related security concerns that are not of interest here.
+The reason for working under those assumptions is that the focus here on the security of the interaction protocol between players and the implementation of the judging party.
+A communication layer would bring with  it all sorts of communication- related security concerns that are not of interest here.
 The same reason goes for parallelism  and/or concurrency.

 ## Functional Requirements